De Rossi signs Roma renewal until 2019

 De Rossi's deal was due to expire next month, but he has now penned a two-year extension to commit his future to the Stadio Olimpico side.

-The 33-year-old came through the ranks of the club's youth academy and has made a total of 561 appearances in all competitions for Roma since making his debut in 2001, scoring 59 goals in the process.
+The 33-year-old came through the ranks of the club's youth academy and has made a total of 561 appearances in all competitions for Roma since making his debut in 2001, scoring 59 goals.

 De Rossi played a key role in Roma's second-placed finish in the Serie A table this term to help them return to the Champions League, scoring four goals in 31 league outings.